isaidspaghetti/stream-hubspot-contacts/README.md

 ## Now for the Backend API

 Let's take a peek at how we handle the backend routing.
 Node knows that when a command is entered in the terminal, it should look for a `package.json` file to figure out what to do with that command.
 The command `npm start` is a script included in `backend/package.json`.
-This script tells node to run the `api.js` file. `api.js` is set to run on port 8080 (which can be changed in the `.env` file.
+This script tells node to run the `api.js` file. `api.js` is set to run on port 8080 (which can be changed in the `.env` file).
 Any communications from the frontend are directed to this port. `api.js` tells express to `.use` the file `backend/routes/index.js` on all requests.
-In other words: our request from the front end will get routed to `index.js`.
+In other words: our request from the frontend will get routed to `index.js`.
 (To learn more about how this works, take a peek at [this tutorial](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/routes)).

 ### Configure index.js